 1. Do not place the RFID tag directly on the metal surface

-Are there non-metal surfaces on the item?
+Are non-metal surfaces on the item?
 Can you place the tag on the (non-metal) packaging?
 Can you use hang tag or folding tab tag that does not touch the metal surface?
 These are classic avoidance methods that work in many circumstances and allow you to use a standard RFID inlay or label without the extra expense of a specialized tag.
 Non-specialized labels are produced by companies like Alien Technology, Smartrac, Omni-ID and other vendors.

 RFID Folding Tab Tag used for servers